Things to do in Lampang

 Wat Sri Chum

 People consider this temple the most beautiful Burmese-style temple in Thailand.
+It is our favourite temple in Lampang.
 A Burmese teak trader by the name of Kyuang Taka U Yo and his stepson U Maung Gyi constructed the temple in 1890.
 In 1906 a relic from the Buddha arrived from Burma.
 The Fine Arts Department declared Wat Sri Chum a national historic site in 1981.
 The temple has underwent renovation recently.

 Wat Koh Walukaram

 This seldom visited temple is on the Wang River, right behind the Kad Kong Ta Street, the street with many heritage house.
 Apparently Wat Koh Walukaram was constructed centuries ago on an island in the Wang River.
+Koh means “island” in Thai language.
 Notable of this temple is the beautiful teakwooden viharn that features in the BBC series “Great Asian Railway Journeys“.

 Wat Chedi Sao Lang

 This is one of the lesser visited temples in Lampang but nonetheless a very interesting and unique one.
 Wat Chedi Sao Lang is about 1,5 km outside the city.
 The name translates as the temple of the twenty stupas or chedis.
 The story goes that two monks came from India to spread the teachings of Buddha long time ago.
 A local ruler was so impressed with them that he asked each of them to give ten pieces of hair.
 He put each hair in a stupa.
-This is the legend behind Wat Chedi Sao Lang.
+This is the legend behind this temple.

 Great Things to see in Lampang